-The court will consider many factors when determining how to distribute property, making it hard to predict precisely how the property will be divided.
-However, a Gwinnett County division of assets lawyer may be able to help you understand how property division may affect you.
-Further, a highly qualified family lawyer can help you work towards an agreement that works for you.
+The court will consider many factors when determining how to distribute property, making it hard to predict precisely how assets will be divided.
+Fortunately, a well-practiced Gwinnett County division of assets lawyer can help you understand how property division may affect you post-divorce.
+Let a highly qualified family lawyer help you work toward an agreement that works for you.

-There are two types of property in Georgia, marital and separate property.
-It is important to note that only marital property is subject to division in a divorce.
-Marital property includes all property acquired by either party during the marriage.
+There are two types of property in Georgia: marital and separate property.
+It’s important to note that only marital property is subject to division in a divorce.
+Marital property includes all property acquired by either party during their marriage.
 Separate property consists of all property acquired either before the marriage or as a gift or inheritance during the marriage.

-Courts consider a number of factors when deciding how marital property will be divided.
-A Gwinnett County division of assets lawyer may be able to help identify what a court will consider in a specific case.
+Family law judges in Gwinnett must consider a number of factors when deciding how marital property will be divided.
+A local division of assets lawyer can help pinpoint what a court is likely to consider in a specific case.
 Some common considerations include:

 In some cases, the court may use equitable distribution to penalize a party who wasted or tried to hide marital property.

 Equitable distribution only applies in the absence of another type of marital agreement.
 Couples facing divorce should keep in mind that they do not have to let a judge divide their assets if they can agree on another arrangement.
 If the parties negotiate an agreement, they can divide property in whatever manner they wish.
 Some couples may prefer this than to leave it up to a judge’s discretion.